kevinlizarazo/reportingris4e2022/content/article/5a-rogers-hsi.md

 Even being a woman has had an impact on her career.
 She said that while she had a strong group of mentors throughout her career, which made a positive difference for her, she said she may have been excluded from a few conversations because she is a woman.

 Rogers’ favorite part of being a geologist is being out in the field and working with colleagues.
-Only half-jokingly, she said that geologists tend to be “down to earth.”
+Only half-jokingly, she said that geologists tend to be “down to Earth.”
 Get it?

 But she also enjoys the daily variability of her roles as a professor and scientist – whether talking with students, teaching, or analyzing data in her office.